turbot/steampipe-mod-gcp-insights/dashboards/compute/docs/compute_instance_group_detail.md

-This dashboard answers the following questions for each instance:
+This dashboard answers the following questions for each instance group:

 - How is the instance group configured?
 - Which instances are attached to the instance group?